Helping Military Kids Through Deployment: Storytime and Support

 - Validate Their Emotions: Let your child know that it’s okay to feel sad, worried, or even angry about deployment.

-- Relate It to Their Experience: Connect the story to your child’s own life by talking about their emotions and ways to stay connected with the deployed parent.
+- Relate It to Their Experience: Connect the story to your child’s own life.
+Talk about their emotions and ways to stay connected with the deployed parent.

 - Encourage Expression: Let your child draw, write, or act out parts of the story to help them process their feelings.

-At Tiny Troops Soccer, we understand that deployment can be a difficult time for military families, especially young children.
+At Tiny Troops Soccer, we recognize that deployment can be a challenging time for military families, particularly for young children.
 Through the power of storytelling and discussion, kids can find comfort, connection, and reassurance that they are not alone.
 We hope this book list provides helpful resources for your family during times of separation.